paulpogoda/OSINT-Tools-Kazakhstan/README.md

 The public procurement portal provides the following capabilities:
 ## Public procurement
 ## [Public procurement portal](https://goszakup.gov.kz/)
-Public procurement portal (goszakup.gov.kz ) is a state information system that provides a single point of access to the services of electronic public procurement.
+The public procurement portal (goszakup.gov.kz ) is a state information system that provides a single point of access to the services of electronic public procurement.

 - registration of participants in the public procurement process;
 - public procurement planning;